CZ-NIC/knot/doc/operation.rst

 Pre-requisites
 --------------

-* Linux kernel 4.18+ (5.x+ is recommended for optimal performance).
+* Linux kernel 4.18+ (5.x+ is recommended for optimal performance) compiled with the `CONFIG_XDP_SOCKETS=y` option.
 The XDP mode isn't supported in other operating systems.
 * A multiqueue network card, which offers enough Combined RX/TX channels, with native XDP support is highly recommended.
 Successfully tested cards: